pschake34/Engineering_4_Notebook/README.md

 ### Reflection

-I didn't run into any issues, but
+I didn't run into any issues, and because of my excellent programming, neither did the theoretical helicopter.
+One handy tool that I used in the assignment was the ```round()``` function.
+This function does exactly what it says - rounding the first number put into it to the number of digits of the second number put into it.
+For example ```round(15.2728, 2)``` would produce ```15.27```.

 <br>